Must be resolved thus.

 both The Subtle Dawn and A Platform For Dreams.

-is intellectually and imaginatively sound enough to provide a foundation for the broader intellectual and creative goals of
+work is intellectually and imaginatively sound enough to provide a foundation for the broader intellectual and creative goals

 for what I call "interweaving".